CrystalVortex/Willow/README.md

-delete(directory): deletes the project located at the specified directory. add_dependency(project_dir, dep_dir, depname): adds the specified dependency to the project located at project_dir. getversion(): returns the current version of Willow.
+delete(directory): deletes the project located at the specified directory. add_dependency(project_dir, dep_dir, depname): adds the specified dependency to the project located at project_dir. getversion(): returns the current version of Willow. scan(directory): scans a project and search for dependencies to create a requirements.txt.

 Conclusion
 Willow is a powerful tool for building and managing software projects in Python.
 It provides a simple command-line interface as well as a powerful API for performing tasks programmatically.
 If you're looking for a reliable and flexible build system for your Python projects, Willow is definitely worth checking out.